neondatabase/website/content/docs/guides/branching-intro.md

 ## Branching guides

-Learn how to promote a branch to become your primary branch.
+Learn how to promote a branch to become your default branch.

 <DetailIconCards>

-<a href="/docs/guides/branch-promote" description="Promote a branch to the primary branch of your Neon project using the Neon API" icon="trend-up">Promote a branch</a>
+<a href="/docs/guides/branch-promote" description="Promote a branch to the default branch of your Neon project using the Neon API" icon="trend-up">Promote a branch</a>

 </DetailIconCards>